Hemant Katare

 Hemant Katare is a politician from Madhya Pradesh, India.
-He was a MLA from Ater (Vidhan Sabha constituency).
+He is a MLA from Ater (Vidhan Sabha constituency).
 He is a son of former Home Minister and Leader of opposition of M.P.
 Late shri Satyadev Katare.
+He is now the deputy leader of opposition in Madhya Pradesh Legislative Assembly.

+Personal life

+He is the son of former Madhya Pradesh leader of opposition Satyadev Katare.